jessepav/lacygoill-wiki-backup/python/python.md

 Without `libssl-dev`,  later, you might  not be able  to install a  package with `pip`:

-    $ python3 -m pip install --user requests pip is configured  with locations that require  TLS/SSL, however the˜ ssl module in Python is not available.˜
+    $ python -m pip install --user requests pip is configured  with locations that require  TLS/SSL, however the ssl module in Python is not available.

-    ...˜
+    ...

-    Could not find a version that satisfies the requirement requests (from versions: )˜ No matching distribution found for requests˜
+    Could not find a version that satisfies the requirement requests (from versions: ) No matching distribution found for requests

-    Could not  fetch URL https://pypi.python.org/simple/requests/:˜
+    Could not  fetch URL https://pypi.python.org/simple/requests/:

-    There was a problem confirming the ssl certificate:˜ HTTPSConnectionPool(host='pypi.python.org', port=443):˜
+    There was a problem confirming the ssl certificate:
+    HTTPSConnectionPool(host='pypi.python.org', port=443):
-    Max  retries   exceeded  with  url:  /simple/requests/   (Caused  by˜ SSLError("Can't connect to  HTTPS URL because the SSL  module is not˜ available.",)) - skipping.˜
+    Max  retries   exceeded  with  url:  /simple/requests/   (Caused  by SSLError("Can't connect to  HTTPS URL because the SSL  module is not available.",)) - skipping.

 See also: <https://stackoverflow.com/a/41601137/9780968>